alevtina/alevtina.github.io/_posts/2024-06-17-from-isolation-to-collaboration-implementing-co-working-hour-in-a-remote-team.md

 Constant communication channels foster better understanding and teamwork.
 Our daily co-working hour ensures that everyone is on the same page, reducing misunderstandings and ensuring that tasks are aligned with our goals.
 This continuous flow of communication promotes a cohesive team dynamic and improves overall efficiency.

-When describing this virtual co-working concept to a colleague, the team member for whom this practice was originally established shared a powerful insight.
+When describing this virtual co-working concept to a colleague, one of my team members shared a powerful insight.
 She mentioned that she never feels out of touch with me or her co-workers.
 She is in constant contact with us, starting her mornings on a positive note.
-This routine boosts her morale and makes her feel more comfortable reaching out via Teams messenger or email throughout the day.
+This routine boosts her morale and makes her feel more comfortable reaching out throughout the day.
 This anecdote highlights the significant impact of our co-working hour on individual team members' comfort and confidence in communication.

 Our daily co-working hour has transformed our remote work environment by fostering accountability, collaboration, communication, and reducing feelings of isolation.
-This practice has become an integral part of our team's success, demonstrating its value in enhancing remote work experiences in various industries.
+This practice has become an integral part of our team's success, demonstrating its value in enhancing remote work experiences, regardless of industry.

 ## Challenges and Solutions